Top spots for whale watching in South Australia

 What types of whales are found in South Australia?

-The most commonly sighted whales in SA are the southern right whales and humpback whales, which grace the coastline of South Australia each year from May to October.
+The most commonly sighted whales in SA are Southern Right Whales and Humpback Whales, which grace the coastline each year from May to October.

 How to tell different whale species apart